What Accounts are Registered Accounts?

 - Deferred Profit Sharing Plans (DPSPs).

-If you transfer shares or other investments on which you have a gain to a registered account (or to someone else's account), you will have a taxable capital gain, but see below re the tax documents provided by your brokerage.
+If you transfer shares or other investments on which you have a gain to a registered account (or to someone else other than your spouse or common-law partner), you will have a taxable capital gain, but see below re the tax documents provided by your brokerage.

 under which the taxpayer is a beneficiary or annuitant or immediately after the disposition becomes a beneficiary or annuitant.

-In most cases, unless the loss is very small, it would be best to sell the investment and contribute the cash to the registered account.
+In most cases, it would probably be best to sell the investment and contribute the cash to the registered account.
 If you or your spouse wish to purchase the same investment in a registered account, do not do this in the period 30 days before or after the disposal.
 Otherwise the loss will be considered a superficial loss and will be disallowed.

 Your brokerage will issue a T5008 and a trading summary showing your purchases and sales of investments in your non-registered account, to help you prepare Schedule 3 of your tax return.
-In kind transfers may not be shown on these documents - they weren't in prior years, but at least some brokerages are including these on 2020 and 2021 T5008s.
-You are still required to report these disposals on Schedule 3 if they are in kind transfers to your registered accounts, or to someone else's account.
+In-kind transfers may not be shown on these documents - they weren't in prior years, but at least some brokerages are including these now on T5008s.
+You are still required to report these disposals on Schedule 3 if they are in-kind transfers to your registered accounts, or to someone else's account.

 You may decide for some reason to make a transfer of a loss investment to this type of account.
 If so, when completing your tax return, do not enter this disposal on your Schedule 3, as the loss cannot be claimed.
 If you still want to enter the disposal on Schedule 3, you must not show a loss for it.